Actions and Guidance Could Help Address Issues and Inconsistencies in Estimation Processes

 Recommendations for Executive Action

 Comments: OMB partially concurred with this recommendation.
-Specifically, OMB stated that it should not have to develop more specific guidance as each program and activity has its own risks.
+Specifically, in April 2018, OMB stated that it should not have to develop more specific guidance as each program and activity has its own risks.
 Instead, inspectors general are better equipped and positioned to review the sampling and estimation plans as part of their annual Improper Payments Elimination and Recovery Act of 2010 compliance audits and that agencies, their statisticians, and inspectors general should work out the best testing procedures for their agencies.
 OMB could provide suggestions during OMB's annual town meeting related to improper payments for areas that inspectors general may consider.
+Although we agree that programs and activities may face different risks of improper payment, we continue to believe that guidance from OMB on how agencies test to identify improper payments could help ensure that agencies address the specific risks they identify when developing improper payment estimates.
+We will assess these efforts once completed.

 Recommendation: The Director of OMB should develop guidance on how agencies test to identify improper payments, such as using a risk-based approach to help ensure that key risks of improper payments, such as eligibility, are addressed through testing processes.
 (Recommendation 1)